 The fifth annual Great Plains Emerging Infectious Diseases Conference will take place April 8th-9th, 2016, at the University of Iowa College of Public Health.
 Just as in previous years, this conference will serve to bring together public health professionals, researchers, faculty, and students in microbiology, infectious diseases and related fields working the Great Plains and Midwestern states.
 The GPEID Conference highlights basic, applied, epidemiological and translational research in biomedical and veterinary disciplines.
 Major topics may include but are not limited to zoonotic and vector-borne diseases, global health, healthcare-associated infections, antimicrobial resistance, molecular diagnostics and epidemiology, public health preparedness, and science communication.

 We’re pleased to announce that this year’s keynote speaker will be Dr. David O’Connor from the University of Wisconsin’s School of Medicine and Public Health.
 Dr. O’Connor is a Professor in the Department of Pathology and Laboratory Medicine (profile).
 His keynote address, “From AIDS to ZIKV (Zika Virus),” will be on Friday, April 8th.

 For information on past speakers click here.

-If you have any questions regarding this conference, please first send questions to firstname.lastname@example.org.
-If you have any specific questions for Christine Petersen (email@example.com) or Margaret Chorazy (firstname.lastname@example.org) feel free to contact them directly.
+If you have any questions for Christine Petersen (firstname.lastname@example.org) or Margaret Chorazy (email@example.com) feel free to contact them.
 Registration and a call for abstracts will be announced in the up-coming months.